KZZO: History

+Religious: 1958-1988

 The station signed on the air in October 1958 as KEBR, a Christian radio station owned by Family Radio, an Oakland based organization.
 After a three decades of broadcasting religious music and bible talks from radio evangelist Harold Camping, Family Radio sold 100.5 to commercial owners in 1988, with Family Radio eventually relocating to KEBR (1210 AM) in Rocklin, (now South Asian station KRPU), and FM 88.1, which now carries the KEBR call letters.

+Smooth jazz: 1988-1995

 The new owners installed a Smooth Jazz format on April 16, 1988, re-branded it as The Point and changed its call sign to KQPT.
 Over a seven-year period, The Point went through a couple of ownership changes and format tweaks (mostly towards album rock).

+Adult alternative: 1995-1996

 Brown Broadcasting changed the branding to "The Zone" in September 1995 and the format to a wide-ranging AAA mix it promoted as "bands you've never heard of."
 Brown sold KQPT, KXOA (AM) and KXOA-FM to American Radio Systems in 1996.
 The call letters were switched to KZZO in 1997.
 There was a three-way battle for rock listeners during this period between KWOD, KRXQ (93 Rock) and "The Zone."

+Hot/modern adult contemporary: 1996-2010

+However, after a year as a AAA, KZZO began evolving to Hot Adult Contemporary, later moving to Modern Adult Contemporary (after the shift of KGBY to Hot Adult Contemporary in 2007).